Understanding Texas DWI Penalties

 Can a DWI Case Be Expunged in Texas?

 In Texas, it is challenging to have a DWI conviction expunged or removed from your record.
 Expungement is typically reserved for cases that did not result in a conviction, such as those where charges were dismissed or the individual was found not guilty.
 However, there are scenarios where individuals convicted of DWI might be eligible for an order of non-disclosure, also known as sealing their record.
-This legal process makes the record invisible to the public and can be an option after fulfilling specific criteria, like completing probation and sustaining no further criminal activities.
+This legal process makes the record invisible to the public and can be an option after fulfilling specific criteria, like completing probation and sustaining no further criminal activity.
 Consulting with an experienced attorney can provide clarity on eligibility and guide you through the expungement or sealing process.

 How Soon Should I Hire an Attorney After a DWI Charge?